• Request Info

 Anne has a background in molecular anthropology, ancient DNA, and bioinformatics.
 She received her Master’s degree in anthropology at UTK in 2019, with an interdisciplinary graduate minor in computational science.
 Her thesis investigated how the use of a prominent bleach-based decontamination protocol in archaeological samples may degrade, rather than eliminate, modern contaminant DNA.
 Before attending UTK, she received her Bachelor’s degree in anthropology from Indiana University, Bloomington.

-Anne is the manager of the UTK Molecular Anthropology Laboratories.
-She is a member of the American Association of Biological Anthropologists (AABA), American Association of Anthropological Genetics (AAAG), Paleopathology Association (PPA), and UT’s Anthropology Graduate Student Association (AGSA).
+Anne is a member of the American Association of Biological Anthropologists (AABA), American Association of Anthropological Genetics (AAAG), Paleopathology Association (PPA), and UT’s Anthropology Graduate Student Association (AGSA).

 In her free time, Anne enjoys visiting the Great Smoky Mountains and spending time with her dogs.